György Klapka: Early life

 Klapka was born at Temesvár, Kingdom of Hungary on 7 April 1820 in a German-speaking Roman-Catholic family of Moravian origin.
 His ancestors migrated there from Moravia during the reign of Joseph II (1780–1790) his grandfather founding military pharmacies during the Austro-Turkish War of 1787–1791.
-In the following decades the families prestige grew, and György Klapka's father, József Klapka, became the mayor of Temesvár for nearly 15 years, being elected for two times deputy in the Hungarian Diet, being later ennobled by the king.
+In the following decades the families prestige grew, and György Klapka's father, József Klapka, was mayor of Temesvár for nearly 15 years, as well as elected twice as deputy in the Hungarian Diet, and later ennobled by the king.
 His mother was Júlia Kehrer.

 He had five brothers and sisters.
 He lost his mother at an early age.
 As a child, he recalls, I had the greatest pleasure of watching military ceremonies, where I admired the uniforms of the Hungarian generals, as well as spending much time on the ramparts of the fortress of Temesvár.

 Despite his Moravian origin Klapka considered himself a Hungarian.
-He made his early education at the Roman Catholic secondary schools from Kecskemét and Szeged.
+His early education was at Roman Catholic secondary schools in Kecskemét and Szeged.
 His mother tongue was German, he learned Latin in the school, then Hungarian in Kecskemét.
-His parents wanted to make him a priest, but he was attracted to a career as a military officer.
-After graduating from the military school in Karánsebes, he joined the Imperial-Royal Army in 1837.
+His parents wanted him to become a priest, but he was attracted to a career as a military officer.
+After graduating from military school in Karánsebes, he joined the Imperial-Royal Army in 1837.